Hakesh/p1-sherpa-finder/README.md

 ## Deployment

 Github Pages was used to deploy the website.
-The instructions to achieve this can be found below:
+The instructions to do this can be found below:

 1. Log in or sign up to Github.
 2. Find the repository for this project, [p1-sherpa-finder](https://github.com/Hakesh/p1-sherpa-finder).
-3. Click on the "Settings" button in the menu bar.
+3. Click on the "Settings" button in the menu bar for the repository.
 4. Click on Pages in the left hand side navigation bar.
 5. From the Source dropdown menu, select "Deploy from a branch".
 6. From the Branch dropdown menus, select "main" and "/root" respectively.